Sexual practices between men: Behaviors

 Various sex positions may be performed during sexual activity between men.
 Evidence shows that sex between men is significantly underreported in surveys due to social desirability bias.

-A 2011 survey of 18,000 MSM showed that oral sex was most commonly practised, followed by mutual masturbation, with anal intercourse in third place."
+A 2011 survey of 18,000 MSM showed that oral sex was most commonly practiced, followed by mutual masturbation, with anal intercourse in third place.
 A 2011 survey by The Journal of Sexual Medicine found similar results for U.S. gay and bisexual men.
 Kissing a partner on the mouth (74.5%), oral sex (72.7%), and partnered masturbation (68.4%) were the three most common behaviors.
-The most common sexual act practiced, was holding their partner romantically, kissing partner on mouth, solo masturbation, mutual masturbation, and frotting."
+The most common sexual act practiced was holding their partner romantically, kissing partner on mouth, solo masturbation, mutual masturbation, and frotting.